Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: FDM Signal

 As we mentioned in the introduction, the oscillation of the scalar field with the mass $m$ induces the oscillation of the gravitational potential and the oscillation of the arrival time of the pulse passing through the gravitational potential.
 The oscillation of the arrival time of the pulse induced by the FDM is given by~\cite{Khmelnitsky:2013lxt}

-where $f=m/\pi$ is a frequency, $D$ is the distance between the pulsar and the earth, each ${\bf x_{e}}$ and ${\bf x_{p}}$ are the position of the Earth and the pulsar, and $\alpha$ denotes the phase.
+where $f=m/\pi$ is the frequency, $m$ is the mass, $D$ is the distance between the pulsar and the earth, each ${\bf x_{e}}$ and ${\bf x_{p}}$ are the position of the Earth and the pulsar, and $\alpha$ denotes the phase.
 Here, we used the gravitational potential

 where $\rho({\bf x})$ is the energy density of the dark matter.
-Therefore, the signal of the FDM can be observed as the periodic signal with the frequency determined by the mass of the FDM.
+We will refer to this oscillation as the FDM signal.

 The parameters used in the Bayesian estimation are defined as follows: